danthedaniel/HCFI/README.md

     print('A true PvP master, ' + str(kills) + ' kills!')

-Possible keys for the data dict are shown in the Regex patters that parse the <li> elements' text.
+Possible keys for the data dict are shown in the Regex patters that parse the &lt;li&gt; elements' text.

 Get Legendary's faction, and request all of it's member's data, one at a time